I'm settled into my new studio and it is already proving to be a really peaceful and productive space.

 The Natural Light

 This is probably the BEST part of this space!
 Large windows on two opposite walls allow light in all day, from dawn to dusk.
 I added white drapes to filter out harsh sunlight while not darkening the room at all.
-I maximized my light by painting the walls are fireplace "Bistro White" by Valspar.
+I maximized my light by painting the walls and fireplace "Bistro White" by Valspar.
 It's a fantastic bright white, with just a touch of warmth to keep it from looking too stark or blue.

 I find that I am hugely affected by my work space.
 Working in this beautiful and efficient space puts me in a great frame of mind to create every day.
 I hope you've enjoyed taking this look around!